gajjara/gajjara.github.io/cleaning_device.md

 The following image shows the retainer cleaned by the cleaning device of the capstone group:

 <img src = "images/cleaning_toi_cleanboi.png?raw=true"/>

+Caption: The retainer cleaned from the cleaning device.

 As seen in the image the group was clearly able to effectively clean the retainer, and in fact made the retainer more clean than when it was untouched.